*Scroll down past this audio section to find the written notes

 “But if you call yourself a Jew and rely on the law and boast in God… You who boast in the law dishonor God by breaking the law.
 For, as it is written, “The name of God is blasphemed among the Gentiles because of you.”
 For circumcision indeed is of value if you obey the law, but if you break the law, your circumcision becomes uncircumcision.
 So, if a man who is uncircumcised keeps the precepts of the law, will not his uncircumcision be regarded as circumcision?
 Then he who is physically uncircumcised but keeps the law will condemn you who have the written code and circumcision but break the law.
 For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
 His praise is not from man but from God” (Romans 2:17-29, ESV, with edits by myself).

-The Influencers were calling themselves Jewish but Paul called them Law-breakers.
-The Influencers viewed the Gentiles as unqualified until they became circumcised, but Paul maintained that those Influencers disqualified themselves in the eyes of God with their violation of the truth of the genuine Gospel of the Torah—even though they were physically circumcised already.
+The Influencers may have called themselves “Jews by birth” (2:15) but Paul called them Law-breakers.
+The Influencers viewed the Gentiles as disqualified until they became circumcised (Jewish), but Paul maintained that those Influencers disqualified themselves in the eyes of God by not “abide[ing] by all things written in the Book of the Law,” (3:10) as well as with their violation of the principle of “lov[ing] [thei]r [Gentile] neighbor as [them]self” (5:14).
 Such hypocrisy indeed!

 There may be other ways to interpret the phrase “that they may boast about your flesh.”
 Hegg sees the strong possibility that this phrase means the Influencers were ready to welcome the Gentiles who underwent proselytism with a full embrace as covenant members, to welcome them into the life, culture, and history of the Jewish people.
 They were ready fully to affirm the Jewish identity of the proselyte.